 - If traffic is heavy and you fear for the animal's safety, pick it up (with a thick towel or cloth) and take it to the side of the road more than 10 metres away from the roadside.
 Make sure you take it to the side of the road where it was headed, and not back the way it came.

-- If it has been injured by a car, a dog or similar, call ACT Wildlife on 0432 300 033, bring it to RSPCA ACT or a vet clinic near you.
+- If it has been injured by a car, a dog or similar, call ACT Wildlife on 0432 300 033, or take it to your nearest veterinary clinic.

 - If it is an abandoned "puggle" (echidna baby), wrap it securely and keep the puggle cool, but not cold.
-Contact RSPCA ACT or ACT Wildlife urgently.
+Contact ACT Wildlife urgently.

 Echidnas may "dig in", facing their spines outwards for protection when frightened, disturbed, or approached, and can be quite impossible to move.
-Contact RSPCA, ACT Wildlife, or for specialist handling to avoid further injury or stress to the echidna.
+Contact ACT Wildlife for specialist handling to avoid further injury or stress to the echidna.

 Keep in mind at all times that echidnas are escape artists and climb extremely well.
 Therefore, echidnas should be contained in a tall plastic container with a secure lid (holes must be drilled into the lid for ventilation).
 Layers of towels should be placed on the base and in hot weather, covered ice packs may also be placed alongside the container to keep the temperature below 25°C to avoid overheating.